What is Twill Weave? 10 Twill Weave Derivatives

 Horizontal Zigzag( Weave Plan – Drafting – Lifting)

-1. Basic twill runs along warp.
+1. Basic twill runs along the warp.

 2. Twill direction reverses upon the warp.